achp-project/cultural-heritage/test-projects/README.md

 * E53_Place: is the *predicate*
 * P53_has_former_or_current_location: is the *object*

-This is the graph representation of this semantisation:
+This is the graph (directed graph) representation of this semantisation:

 ```mermaid
 flowchart LR